MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-webapps-deploy.md

 ### Enable cookies

-1. Select **Start**, then **All apps**, and then **Windows accessories**.
-Right-click on **Internet Explorer**, and then select **More** and **Run as an administrator**.
+1. Select **Start** > **All apps** > **Windows accessories**.
+Right-click **Internet Explorer**, and then select **More** and **Run as an administrator**.
-2. If you are prompted, select **Use recommended security**, and then **OK**.
+2. If you are prompted, select **Use recommended security** and then **OK**.
-3. In Internet Explorer, select **Tools** (the gear icon), and then **Internet Options** and the **Privacy** tab.
+3. In Internet Explorer, select **Tools** (the gear icon) > **Internet Options** > **Privacy** tab.
 4. Select **Advanced**.
 Make sure that both **Accept** check boxes are selected, and then select **OK** and **OK** again.
-5. Close Internet Explorer and restart PowerShell ISE as an administrator.
+5. Close Internet Explorer, and then restart PowerShell ISE as an administrator.

 ## Install the latest version of Azure PowerShell

-1. Sign in to the Azure Stack POC machine as **AzureStack/administrator**.
+1. Sign in to the Azure Stack POC machine as an Azure Stack administrator.
-2. Use the remote desktop connection to sign in to the `ClientVM.AzureStack.local` virtual machine as an administrator.
+2. Using Remote Desktop Connection, sign in to the `ClientVM.AzureStack.local` virtual machine as an administrator.
-3. Open **Control Panel** and select **Uninstall a program**.
-Right-click on **Microsoft Azure PowerShell - November 2015** and select **Uninstall**.
+3. Open **Control Panel**, and select **Uninstall a program**.
+Right-click **Microsoft Azure PowerShell - November 2015**, and select **Uninstall**.
-4. Download and install the latest Azure PowerShell from [http://aka.ms/webpi-azps](http://aka.ms/webpi-azps).
+4. Download and install the latest version of Azure PowerShell from [http://aka.ms/webpi-azps](http://aka.ms/webpi-azps).

 ## Prerequisites for installing Azure Stack Web App

-To install Azure Stack Web Apps there are a few items that you will need.
+To install Azure Stack Web Apps, there are a few items that you will need.
 Those items are:

 - A completed deployment of Azure Stack Technical Preview 1.
 - Enough space in your Azure Stack system to deploy a small deployment of Azure Stack Web Apps.
-The space required is roughly 20 Gb of Ram.
+The space that is required is roughly 20 GB of RAM.
 - A SQL Server database.
 - The DNS name for your Azure Stack deployment.
-- A storage account [created](azure-stack-provision-storage-account.md) in the "Default Provider Subscription" as the Service Admin.
+- A storage account that was [created](azure-stack-provision-storage-account.md) in the "Default Provider Subscription" as the service admin.
 - The key to the storage account.

-### SQL server
+### SQL Server

-By default the Azure Stack App Service ARM template has defaults set to use the SQL Server that is installed along with the Azure Stack SQL RP.
-When you install the SQL RP keep track of the resource group that was used to install it as well as the SA password.
-Both are needed when installing Azure Stack Web Apps.
+By default, the Azure Stack App Service ARM template has its defaults set to use the instance of SQL Server that is installed, along with the Azure Stack SQL resource provider.
+When you install the SQL resource provider, keep track of the resource group that was used to install it, as well as the SA password.
+You need both when you install Azure Stack Web Apps.

 ## Install Azure Stack Web Apps

-Azure Stack Web App installation has 5 steps:
+There are five steps for installing Azure Stack Web App:

 1. Create certificates to be used by Azure Stack Web Apps.
 2. Use the installer to download and stage Azure Stack Web Apps.
 3. Deploy the ARM template.
-4. Create DNS records for the Front End and Management Server load balancers.
+4. Create DNS records for the front-end and management server load balancers.
 5. Register the newly deployed Web Apps resource provider with ARM.

-The installation experience for Azure Stack Web Apps starts with the download of the [Azure Stack App Service preview installer][Azure_Stack_App_Service_preview_installer] and a zip file with [Azure Stack App Service deployment helper scripts][AppServiceHelperScripts].
+Before you start installation, download the [Azure Stack App Service preview installer][Azure_Stack_App_Service_preview_installer] and a .zip file with [Azure Stack App Service deployment helper scripts][AppServiceHelperScripts].

-After downloading the AppServiceHelperScripts.zip, extract the files from it.
-The zip file has three scripts:
+After downloading AppServiceHelperScripts.zip, extract the files from it.
+The .zip file has three scripts:

 - Create-AppServiceCerts.ps1
 - Create-AppServiceDnsRecords.ps1